mnubo/mnubo-java-sdk/README.md

 # mnubo Java SDK
-This Java SDK client provides you a wrapper to connect your Java application to our mnubo's API.
+To connect your Java application to our API use the mnubo Java SDK.

-## Geting started
+## Getting started
 ---
 Include the mnubo client in your Java application using:

 ### Maven
-Add the following dependencies into your pom.xml:
+Add the following into your pom.xml:
 ```
 <dependency>
     <groupId>com.mnubo</groupId>
     <artifactId>java-sdk-client</artifactId>
     <scope>compile</scope>
     <version>1.1.2</version>
 </dependency>
 ```
 ### Download source code
 Download the source code and include it in your Java Application project.
-All codes are available in **mnubo-java-sdk-client**.
+All codes are available in the **mnubo-java-sdk-client**.

-## Configuration
+## Usage
 ---

+### Configuration
-A number of parameters must be configured before using the mnubo client.
-See section usage for more information.
+The following parameters must be configured before using the mnubo client:

-- **Mandatory parameters:**
     - **hostname**.- mnubo's server name, for example: ```rest.sandbox.mnubo.com```.
     - **consumer-key**.- Your unique client identity which is provided by mnubo.
     - **consumer-secret**.- Your secret key which is used in conjunction with the consumer key to access the mnubo server.
 This key is provided by mnubo.

-## Usage
----
-Build a mnuboSDKClient instance.
-This provides all the interfaces required to use this library.

 ### Getting a "MnuboSDKClient" (client) instance
-To get a client instance use **"MnuboSDKFactory" Class**.
-Note that:
-1. You need only one client instance.
-Internally it provides you multithread support (thread safe) and a pool of connections.
+To get a client instance use the **"MnuboSDKFactory" Class**.
+Note that you only need one client instance.
+We provide multithreading support and a pool of connection.
-2. All initializations and configuration are done by factory class.

-There are two ways to get a client instance.:
+There are two ways to obtain a client instance:

+- **Basic**
-- **Basic**, Only 3 mandatory parameters are required – Host, consumer key and consumer secret.
+Using the basic method three mandatory parameters are required – Host, consumer key and consumer secret.
 Please see the example below:

 ```
+//Example:
 //Configure constants
 private final String HOST = "rest.sandbox.mnubo.com";
 private final String CONSUMER_KEY = "your consumer key!!!";
 private final String CONSUMER_SECRET = "your consumer SECRET!!!";

-//getting mnubo client using simple way, taken default values.
+//Obtain a client instance using default values.
 MnuboSDKClient mnuboClient = MnuboSDKFactory.getClient( HOST , CONSUMER_KEY , CONSUMER_SECRET );
 ```

+- **Advanced**
-- **Advanced**, this allows configure default parameters using a properties file.
-Please ask for more information about this option.
+Using this method you configure mandatory and optional parameters in a properties file.
+If you wish to use this method please contact mnubo.

-#### creating Owners
+#### Creating Owners
 To create an owner you need to:
-1. Request an OwnersSDK interface from the mnubo client instance.
+1. Request an OwnersSDK interface using the mnubo client instance.
 2. Build an owner.

-Here is an example:
+This example describes how to create an Owner:
 ```
-//get mnubo client using basic way.
+//Request a mnubo client using the basic method.
 MnuboSDKClient mnuboClient = MnuboSDKFactory.getClient( HOST , CONSUMER_KEY , CONSUMER_SECRET );

-//get Owners client interface
+//get an Owners client interface
 OwnersSDK mnuboOwnersClient = mnuboClient.getOwnerClient();

 //build the owner